Best Selling Mirrorless Cameras (Updated Daily)

 Megapixels probably drive half the number of camera sales around the world.
 Probably even more.
 It is a general perception that more megapixels are better.
 I keep telling more megapixels is good for a while.
-So, an APS-C sensor with an 8 megapixel resolution when compared to an APS-C sensor with 16 megapixel resolution, is a definite good development.
+So, an APS-C sensor with an 8-megapixel resolution when compared to an APS-C sensor with 16-megapixel resolution is a definite good development.
 The later will have a much better image quality.
 The images will have more details and an overall crispy quality.

 Related Post: What is a Megapixel

 That said, however, if you increase the resolution to something like 40 (on the same APS-C size), it would be more of a nuisance than anything else.
 Individual pixels on the sensor will become small and they will jostle for light.
-This will not make much of a different when shooting in bright light.
-But in low light conditions this will be a big problem and will be a prime factor for noise.
+This will not make much of a difference when shooting in bright light.
+But in low light conditions, this will be a big problem and will be a prime factor for noise.

 Auto-focusing denotes the process of bringing an image in line with the plane of focus and thereby produce a sharp image on the sensor.
 This uses tiny focusing motors inside the lens as well as an array of focusing sensors.

 On mirrorless systems, contrast detection auto-focusing is used.
 This system is much slower than phase detection systems available on DSLR cameras.
 But having said that this system is more spot on.
 It is a matter of reliability over speed.